Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: The proposed

 Thus, \app actually performs federated tuning in a $K$-dimensional random subspace.
 Equation \eqref{eq-fl-optimization-intrinsic-transformed} matches the form that trains a neural network in a subspace with the dimensionality equivalent to the intrinsic dimension \cite{li2018measuring-intrinsic}, with $ $ as the randomly generated projection matrix.
 Both $\wb^0$ and $ $ are frozen during training.
 Thus, we can determine $K$ in the vicinity of the LLM's intrinsic dimension, which may approximately fall between $10^3$ and $10^4$ following \citet{aghajanyan2021intrinsic}.

 \begin{principle} (Seed Insufficiency.)
 There exists a threshold $\overset{\leftharpoonup }{K}$ such that when $K \leq \overset{\leftharpoonup }{K}$, the accuracy of the model decreases with the reduction of $K$. \end{principle} According to \citet{li2018measuring-intrinsic}, when $K$ is less than the codimension of the solution, solutions will almost not be found in the subspace, or the founded solution is low-quality, since low-dimensional subspaces do not possess sufficient complexity to embed the solution manifold.
 We also provide additional theoretical support for Principle \ref{principle-not-too-few-seeds} from the perspective of solving optimization problems in Appendix \ref{subsec-appendix-supports-principles-not-too-few}.
-Based on these analyses, $\overset{\leftharpoonup }{K}$ theoretically exists so that Principle \ref{principle-not-too-few-seeds} holds.
-We note that 1,024 serves as a good empirical estimate of it, as shown in Figure \ref{pic-performance-number-of-seeds}, which typically approximates the intrinsic dimension.
+From the analyses, $\overset{\leftharpoonup }{K}$ should exist, and a value approximates the intrinsic dimension typically serves as a good empirical estimate of it, such as 1024, as shown in Figure \ref{pic-performance-number-of-seeds}.